 In 1996, Simon embarked on a new, highly specialized and innovative police project.
-It was during this time, he discovered the power of operant conditioning (OC).
-It was through a focus on positive reinforcement, creating safe and supportive learning environments, and setting up efficient data tracking systems, he reached new heights in training.
+During this time, he discovered the power of operant conditioning (OC).
+Through a focus on positive reinforcement, creating safe and supportive learning environments, and setting up efficient data tracking systems, he reached new heights in training.

-Clear communication and finely defined criteria to achieve a high rate of reinforcement will shift unwanted behavior into wanted behavior, for both humans and animals.
-Training animals to perform in high risk operations led to a whole new shade of animal training through the development of protocols, training materials, and specialized equipment.
+Clear communication and finely defined criteria to achieve a high rate of reinforcement will shift unwanted behavior into wanted behavior for both humans and animals.
+Training animals to perform high-risk operations led to a whole new shade of animal training through the development of protocols, training materials, and specialized equipment.
 All of this made it possible to train and deploy animals beyond the known limits.

 1989-2000 Hunting dogs Selection, training and working with hunting dogs